sachi-net/Throw/README.md

   .WhenNegative("This is unreal!")
   .WhenInRange(13, 19, "Teenagers not allowed!");
 ```
-#### _In other words, `Throw` can translate imperative flow of validations into declarative statement_
+#### _In other words, `Throw` can translate imperative flow of validations into a declarative statement_
 > **Note** &nbsp; There are more validations which can be done by `Throw` with other types as well...

 ## Implementation Overview
 `Throw` provides these additional validatable functions on different types as _Extension methods_.
 There are two main constructs within `Throw` library which extends other types.
-They are
+They are...
 * `Thrower`
 Thrower construct extends the validatability of .NET built-in types using the extension method named `Throw`.
 Literally, `Throw` is used to throw exceptions on an event of failing any given validation on that type extended by the Thrower.
 For example,
 ```C#